Practice Area

 Assisting

-Assisting in the development of constitutions, laws, and policies suited to each Aboriginal organization’s unique circumstance, history, and culture.
+Assisting in the development of constitutions, laws, and policies suited to each Indigenous organization’s unique circumstance, history, and culture.
 We also assist in the development and design of governance and management structures that foster clear, effective relationships and operations.

 Drafting